richb-hanover/netperfclean/README.md

 4. There is no facility for automatically removing an address from the blacklist.
 If someone writes to me and says their address seems to be blocked, I will simply remove their address from the rules.

+5. *fail2ban* seems to have much in common with these scripts: detecting some form of bad behavior and causing then not to connect.

+6. Abusing addresses don't get any feedback.
+Everything's working one moment, then stops, and never works again.
+It might be better feedback to drop the permitted bandwidth to something low - say 2 kbps.
+It would even be a diagnostic clue if someone mentioned, "Hey, I was using netperf.bufferbloat.net and it was working fine.
+But since yesterday, I only get 2kbps, and I know that's not right..."

 ## Old info - not necessarily up-to-date